 - The assembler, manufacturer, or designer of safety gear

-The attorneys at The Patel Firm will help you conduct a thorough investigation of the collision and determine who is responsible for your injuries.
+The motorcycle accident attorneys at The Patel Firm will help you conduct a thorough investigation of the accident and determine the at-fault biker responsible for your motorcycle accident injuries.

 Motorcycle Accidents and No-Contact

 Motorcycle accidents can happen even if a collision does not occur.
 These kinds of accidents are known as no-contact accidents.
 A motorcyclist dropping the motorcycle or hitting the brakes to avoid a collision is known as a no-contact accident.